-Student Services Building, Rm 1335, (707) 256-7331
+Student Services Building, Rm 1333, (707) 256-7351

 The ombudsperson is a neutral and confidential source of information and assistance for students.
-The Dean of Counseling and Student Success serves as the acting campus ombudperson.
-To make an appointment, please contact the secretary in the Student Support Services (SSS) TRiO Program at (707) 256-7351.
+The Dean of Counseling and Student Success serves as the acting campus Ombudperson.
+To make an appointment, please contact the Administrative Assistant in office 1333 at (707) 256-7351.